alex-spataru/QSerialTerminal/README.md

 ![Screenshot](doc/screenshot.png)

+## Compiling the application

+Once you have Qt installed, open *QSerialTerminal.pro* in Qt Creator and click the "Run" button.

+Alternatively, you can also use the following commands:

+	qmake
+	make -j4

-## Default licence
+## Licence

-This repository is comes by default with the [MIT License](LICENSE.md).
-You can change it for your own needs, I won't hold a grudge against you if you need a proprietary license.
+This project is released under the terms and conditions of the [MIT License](LICENSE.md).